1coderookie/KobraGoNeoInsights/docs/printserver.md

     - What also should be mentioned here as a **warning** is the fact that devices which are connected 24/7 to the charger might be a huge hazard as the battery could catch fire or even blow up.
 So keep that in mind if you're tempted to go this way.

 ## Old "Regular" Hardware
 If you have old hardware laying around like a laptop or so, you can also use that.
 Don't worry - even if it's pretty old in most of the cases it still would be sufficient.
 Install a Linux OS onto it and then install the desired software.
-You'll find some tips about how to get the software installed further below.

 However, as much as I appreciate and love to re- and upcycle old hardware in general, one thing has to be mentioned: the amount of power they're drawing due to their old and mostly energy inefficient chipsets.
 It might not really come into account if your prints last only a few hours and after finishing them you turn everything off.
 But as soon as you think about running those machines pretty much 24/7 you should keep in mind that they might draw a lot of power which sums up at the end.
 Right now here in Germany we're paying about 0,40€/kWh, so it really matters just looking at the financial side of that - not to mention the ecological aspect.